weilandia/enigma/Readme.md

 Enigma
 =======

-Enigma is an encryption engine written in Ruby  loosely based on the encryption algorithm used by the Enigma Machine during WWII.
+Enigma is an encryption engine for encrypting, decrypting, and cracking messages.
+The encryption is loosely based on the encryption algorithm used by the Enigma Machine during WWII.

+#### Encryption Set

-The encryption is based on rotation.
-The character map is made up of all the characters defined in `@set`.
+* The encryption is based on rotation
+* The character map is made up of all the characters defined in `@set`

 #### The Key